kiloreven/proxmox-templates/README.md

 ## TODO:
+- [ ] FreeBSD: Doesn't set SSH keys for root user, and login without password in console shouldnt be allowed
 - [ ] Make more generic with reusable components
 - [ ] Add command line arguments for `VM_` variables
 - [ ] Add `recreate` option or something like that

 ## Stuff taken from:
 - https://github.com/UntouchedWagons/Ubuntu-CloudInit-Docs